 The fibers, about the thickness of a human hair, contain several types of protein, among them myosin and actin which bind up water and act like living motors by contracting and relaxing on command.
 As an animal ages, grows, and exercises, its muscle fibers get thicker and tougher.
 And muscles like shoulders and legs get thicker and tougher than the smaller, more tender muscles call “tenderloins” that run along the animal’s spine.

 Myoglobin is another important protein in muscle fibers.
 Myoglobin receives oxygen and iron from hemoglobin in blood, fuel necessary for muscles to function.
 Myosin and actin are not water soluble, but myoglobin is water soluble, and myoglobin dissolved in water is the pink liquid we see seeping out from a package of raw meat or spilling onto the plate when we cut into cooked meat.
 Myoglobin is the protein in meat that makes it appear red.
 On average, beef has 8 milligrams of myoglobin per gram of meat, according to the meat scientists at Texas A&M University’s Department of Animal Science, making it one of the darkest red meats.
 Lamb has about 6 milligrams per gram, pork about 2 mg/g, and chicken breast about 0.5 mg/g.
 If pork is the other white meat, lamb is the other red meat (click here to share this bit of wisdom on Twitter).
 When warmed, meat juices containing myoglobin lose their red color, become lighter pink, and eventually tan or gray.
 Muscle fibers also contain other proteins: enzymes.
 Enzymes play an important role in aging meat.

 Connective tissue is most obvious in the form of tendons that connect muscles to bones and in ligaments that connect bones to other bones.
 It is also visible as the thin shiny sheathing that wraps around muscles called silverskin or fascia.
-These tougher, chewier, rubber band-like connective tissues are mostly collagen and elastin (as opposed to the muscle, which is mostly myosin.)
-We call them gristle and they shrink when heated and become unchewable.
+These tougher, chewier, rubberband-like connective tissues are mostly collagen and elastin (as opposed to the muscle, which is mostly myosin.)
+We call them gristle and they shrink when heated and become hard to chew.
 As with muscle fibers, connective tissues thicken and toughen as an animal exercises and ages.